marinadolokov/2025-WIA-Deep-Learning-/README.md

 ## FSD tasks

-Find and download the data here: https://cloud.fsdweb.de/nexus/s/ZzcngRreqeDgXxy the password: FRi2rypFBK !Information how to submit the solutions will follow here!
+Find and download the data here: https://cloud.fsdweb.de/nexus/s/ZzcngRreqeDgXxy the password: FRi2rypFBK **Find information how to submit the solutions in the last email from 17th june and in the subfolder "Students_Solutions"**

 ## Schedule